Cekomo/bankCore/README.txt

+- For bankCore_Online the program disconnects from database if no action is made for some time.
+Try to fix this problem since it make the program close by giving error.

 - For bankCore_Online.py, it is enough for server to be open to implement any operation.
 However, for bankCore_Local.py, user should have mySQL database to implement any operation in application.